If you’re lucky enough to have grandparents — visit them, cherish them and celebrate them while you can.

 I was 7 when my grandpa passed on unexpectedly.
 Thankfully, my family was there for him as he lived his last few days.
 His remaining days were filled with moments of joy and laughter spent with his grandchildren.
 To have witnessed such endearing moments even through his numbered days was truly a blessing.

 As we grew older, we were caught up with our own schedules.
 Life became increasingly challenging as we balanced heavier responsibilities at work and were more involved in school.
 That was when my beloved grandma passed away.
-It made me realize that there is such a thin line between life and death.
+It made me realise that there is such a thin line between life and death.

 The thought of how none of us were there for my grandma still hurts me and I wish I could have been more present while she was alive.
 Unlike my experience with my grandpa, the time spent with grandma was short-lived.
 If I could travel back in time, I would stay by her side and love her to the best of my abilities.
 I would have wanted her to feel secure, happy and most importantly, cherished.
 My grandma taught me two valuable lessons: the importance of never taking the loved ones around us for granted and to invest time and effort into building relationships with them.